Chain-of-Glimpse: Search-Guided Progressive Object-Grounded Reasoning for Video Understanding: Introduction

 Extending this fine-grained grounding to the temporal domain, several advancements~\cite{timechat,videoespresso,Qwen2.5-vl,onethinker} have begun to extend MLLMs for sequence-level reasoning.
 To bridge the gap between model capabilities and human-like cognition, existing approaches can be broadly categorized into two paradigms.
 First, vanilla RL-based methods~\cite{video-r1, videochat-r1} have shown that reinforcement learning (RL) can effectively enhance reasoning capabilities by enabling models to iteratively refine decisions based on feedback, as shown in Fig.~\ref{fig:intro}(a).
 However, these approaches typically operate under a single-step perception regime, where the visual encoding is performed once and the subsequent reasoning lacks dynamic, multi-step interaction with visual evidence.
 Second, CoT-based methods~\cite{ddcot,videoespresso,imagine,rethinking} have adopted step-by-step reasoning to mimic logical progression, as shown in Fig.~\ref{fig:intro}(b).
-Nevertheless, they generally rely on static inference frameworks centered on global or prominent cues.
-They remain fundamentally language-centric, failing to perform explicit visual grounding during the reasoning steps.
+Nevertheless, they generally rely on static inference frameworks and remain fundamentally language-centric, lacking explicit grounding in fine-grained visual evidence during the reasoning process.
 As shown in Fig.~\ref{fig:intro}, both paradigms struggle to anchor their predictions on subtle yet critical visual evidence.
 In this case, despite the presence of a task-critical object indicating a gas leak, prior models fail to ground their reasoning on this evidence and instead produce divergent conclusions.
 This may lead to biased reasoning, as it may overlook objects that are more semantically relevant to the question, resulting in inaccurate conclusions.